hkayabilisim/probsearch/README.md

-This is an imcomplete implementation of probabilistic search explained in this interesting article:
+This is an incomplete implementation of probabilistic search explained in this interesting article:

     Schmidhuber, Jürgen.
 "Discovering neural nets with low Kolmogorov complexity and high generalization capability."
 Neural Networks 10.5 (1997): 857-873.

-The implementation is incomplete because I didn't calculate Levin complexity components.
+My implementation is incomplete because I didn't calculate Levin complexity components.
 I've just implemented the Universal Turing Machine in section 3.2.
 When you run it, the probabilistic search will output some random programs that is capable of generating weights such that the machine learning problem shown in 4.3.1 is solved